Ensignbus: Bus sales

 The company came to prominence in the UK when London Transport decided to dispose of its unpopular and poor performing Daimler Fleetlines from 1979.
 Ensignbus was the only company willing to bid for all these buses as one batch, numbering over 2,000 buses, as preferred by London Transport.

 As the vehicles arrived, Ensignbus moved to larger premises in Purfleet.
-While some were scrapped, Ensign sold many of these buses to operators around the country and abroad, with many ex-municipal companies and new operators requiring cheap re-inforcements for enhanced competition following the deregulation of bus services in 1986.
+While some were scrapped, Ensign sold many of these buses to operators around the country and abroad, with many ex-municipal companies and new operators requiring cheap reinforcements for enhanced competition following the deregulation of bus services in 1986.
 Over 400 were sold to China Motor Bus in Hong Kong.

 During the London Pride Sightseeing operation, Ensignbus continued selling buses in smaller numbers from a site in Rainham.
 With the sale of London Pride, Ensignbus moved to another site in Purfleet, and grew its sales business.

 Ensignbus was involved in the sale of London's AEC Routemaster buses following their withdrawal from regular use.
 As of 2013, it was the largest used bus dealer in the UK.